-Here we go over the steps and preplanning that need to be taken after a cybersecurity incident to get your business back to operational and restore public trust.
+Here we go over the steps and preplanning that need to be taken after a cybersecurity incident to recover your business back to operation and restore public trust.

 Moving into the final stage of the NIST cybersecurity framework, we now enter the “Recover” function.
 The activities involved in this function would take place after an organization first had gone through the steps to “Detect” a cybersecurity incident, then quickly had to act to “Respond” to the incident using proper planning, communications, analysis, and incident mitigation by containing it and eliminating the threat.